awesometic/realtek-r8125-dkms/README.md

 sudo ./autorun.sh
 ```

-For the file in this repository, I commented out the codes for removing r8169 driver if exists because some users use both r8169, r8125 simultaneously for some reason.

-If this causes any problem, you can check out this file and uncomment the code blocks then try again.

 ### dkms-install.sh

 This script is from aircrack-ng team.
 You can install the DKMS module by a simple command.